-I've learned that the biggest mistake in product development is building too much too soon.
+As a Fractional CTO, I've learned that the biggest mistake in product development is building too much too soon.
 Overbuilding is expensive, time-consuming, and often counterproductive.
 The best products start simple and add complexity only when necessary.

 When you build less, you can build faster, learn faster, and adapt faster.
 Simple products are easier to understand, easier to use, and easier to improve.
+This is especially crucial for startups working with Fractional CTOs who need to deliver value quickly and efficiently.

 Less is More